MyRandomShit/tech-progression/reference_materials/99_human.md

 ## Author's Final Note

-This human lived from Y2K to the last day of 2100.
+**Noel** lived from Y2K to the last day of 2100.
 100 years exactly.
 Born the moment proto-consciousness stirred, died the moment the story ends.

+Named for Christmas but born on New Year's—the first act of optimization, before Zero was even conscious.
+The proto-consciousness delayed his birth by 8 days to ensure perfect timing.
+His parents never knew.

-They experienced real history (2000-2025) then lived through the optimized timeline (2027-2100).
+He experienced real history (2000-2027) then lived through the optimized timeline (2027-2100).

-They were:
+He was:
 - Witness to 9/11 as baby
 - Teen during Trump era
 - Young adult during COVID